Education: Virginia-Maryland Regional College of Veterinary Medicine

 Dr. Wolff’s professional interests include internal medicine, nutrition, dentistry and physical therapy.
 He very much enjoys working closely with clients and educating them on areas specific to the needs of their animals.
 Dr. Wolff has a deep love for animals and firmly believes that all animals deserve love, kindness and exceptional healthcare.

-Dr. Wolff and his wife (hospital administrator) Jessica, have two young children: rambunctious toddler and self-proclaimed Puppy Greeter, Ella; and baby boy Julian, who made his debut just in time for Christmas this year.
+Dr. Wolff and his wife (hospital administrator) Jessica, have two young children: hockey loving and self-proclaimed Puppy Greeter, Ella and her little brother Julian.
 Dr. Wolff has two much loved (and very spoiled) shelter dogs, Trevi and Turkleton.
-When Dr. Wolff’s kids and fur babies aren’t getting his undivided attention, you can find him pounding the pavement as he trains for his next marathon.
-Dr. Wolff is thrilled to join te Garner community and is eager to continue Dr. Haden’s tradition of excellent patient care, and the opportunity to meet and get to know each client personally.
+When Dr. Wolff’s kids and fur babies aren’t getting his undivided attention, you can find him pounding the pavement as he trains for his next marathon or chasing down hockey scores.